iorchard/burrito_docs/source/install/install.rst

 * hosts_powerflex.sample:
     This is a sample file using powerflex as a storage backend.
 * hosts_powerflex_hci.sample:
+    This is a sample file using powerflex HCI with a single PFMP node.
+* hosts_powerflex_with_pfmp_nodes.sample:
-    This is a sample file using powerflex HCI (Hyper-Converged Infrastructure).
+    This is a sample file using powerflex HCI with already-prepared PFMP nodes.
 * hosts_hitachi.sample:
     This is a sample file using hitachi as a storage backend.
     But **burrito does not support hitachi storage for online installation.**